Ranjith-M7/Page-Of-Pixels/README.md

 # Page-Of-Pixels
 Welcome to the Page Of Pixels Landing Page project!
 This project is a simple webpage designed for showcasing a photographer's work.
-It's built using HTML and CSS.
+It is built using HTML and CSS.

 ## Features
 - Clean and responsive design.